 It is through these recommendations that the Trustees at the Grace Kelly Childhood Cancer Trust can be sure that they are helping to fund research of the highest possible quality.
 This is so important.

-Professor Bernadette Brennan, Consultant Paediatric Oncologist
+Professor Bernadette Brennan, Consultant Paediatric Oncologist and Chair of the RAP

 Paediatric Cancer Services E04 CRG/NHS England Commissioning –Greater Manchester, Lancashire and South Cumbria Senate Rep, Greater Manchester Cancer -Clinical Director for Children’s pathway -for the Manchester Cancer Services Provider Board, Chair NCRI Sarcoma CSG.